liam-barnes/STATS220/index.md

 - Acknowledge that my procrastination is a problem
 - Persaude the markers to give me a good grade with my *extremely funny* meme

 The motivation for this meme was that I wanted to illustrate how procrastination was a part of my personality.
-Moreover I felt that the use of a pre-existing meme format made me seem more familiar with pop-culture which would make me appear more <span style="color:blue">*creative*</span>.
+Moreover I felt that the use of a pre-existing meme format made me seem more familiar with pop-culture which would make me appear more *creative*.

 ## Methodology
 The development of this meme was as follows: